ewebber/whatspeakersneed/index.md

 ### Is there any other equipment provided? (e.g. flipcharts, post-it notes, pens)

+### How is the room set up?

+- How will the chairs be laid out?
+- How big is the room / How big might the audience be?
+- What time are the speakers on? (a post lunch talk might need a bit of extra interaction)

 ## At the venue

+### Getting set up

+- What room is the speaker in and how do they find it?
+- What is the line up of the conference?

 ### What food will be provided?